 “The first rule of Fight Club is: you do not talk about Fight Club.”

 Although most of the members of Fight Club respected that rule, we certainly haven’t.
-21 years after its release, we are still talking about it.
-It has cemented its place as one of the most recognisable films of the last two decades.
-David Fincher’s film adaptation of Chuck Palahniuk’s eponymous 1996 novel has elicited polarised opinions from viewers but the indelible mark it has left on popular culture cannot be denied by anyone.
-The people who hate it often cite the film’s fetishization of violence, juvenile nihilism and the propagation of a flawed idea of masculinity as reasons for doing so.
+Some 21 years after its release, we are still talking about its brilliance.
+Fight Club has cemented its place as one of the most recognisable films of the last two decades.
+David Fincher’s film adaptation of Chuck Palahniuk’s eponymous 1996 novel has elicited polarised opinions from viewers, but the indelible mark it has left on popular culture cannot be denied by anyone.
+The people who hate it often cite the film’s fetishisation of violence, juvenile nihilism and the propagation of a flawed idea of masculinity as reasons for doing so.
 However, it would be unfair to hold Fight Club responsible for the aforementioned crimes because those were the very things that the film satirised so well.

 Of course, apart from the relevant socio-political commentary, another crucial element is the troubled psyche of the Narrator.
-We learn later that Tyler was just a schizophrenic delusion in the Narrator’s mind but Fincher is a master of foreshadowing.
-He put in momentary glitches which showed Tyler right from the start.
-When the support group leader asks everyone to “really open [themselves] up”, we see a fleeting image of Tyler as if the Narrator’s fabric of reality is already being destabilized by the repressed violent desires of his mind.
-Tyler is the Narrator’s idealised ego, the epitome of masculinity and human agency who starts a cult and wages a war against the world all on his own.
-The fragmentation of modern society has led to the fragmentation of the Narrator’s mind as well and he cannot reconcile his preconceived notions of morality with the uncontrollable urge to burn everything to the ground.
+We learn later that Tyler was just a schizophrenic delusion in the Narrator’s mind, but Fincher is a master of foreshadowing.
+He put in momentary glitches, which showed Tyler right from the start.
+When the support group leader asks everyone to “really open [themselves] up”, we see a fleeting image of Tyler as if the Narrator’s fabric of reality is already being destabilised by the repressed violent desires of his mind.
+Tyler is the Narrator’s idealised ego, the epitome of masculinity and human agency, who starts a cult and wages war against the world all on his own.
+The fragmentation of modern society has led to the fragmentation of the Narrator’s mind as well, and he cannot reconcile his preconceived notions of morality with the uncontrollable urge to burn everything to the ground.

 “We are the all-singing, all-dancing crap of the world.”